cardano-community/guild-operators/docs/docker/tips.md

 --security-opt=no-new-privileges              #Option to prevent privilege escalations -v <YourNetPath>:/opt/cardano/cnode/sockets   #Optional: useful to share the node socket wit other containers -v <YourCfgPath>:/opt/cardano/cnode/priv      #Optional: if used has to contain all the configuration files nedeed to run a node
--v <YourDBbk>:/opt/cardano/cnode/db           #Optional: if not set a fresh DB will be downloaded from scatch cardanocommunity/cardano-node:latest          #Mandatory: image to run
+-v <YourDBbk>:/opt/cardano/cnode/db           #Optional: if not set a fresh DB will be downloaded from scratch cardanocommunity/cardano-node:latest          #Mandatory: image to run
 ```

+> Note: to be able to use the cntools encryption key feature you need to manually change in "cntools.config" ENABLE_CHATTR to "true" and not use the "--security-opt=no-new-privileges" docker run option.

 ### Docker CLI managment